jtrauntvein/cross-platform-build/README.md

 * depends (string[], optional) Specifies the names of targets that must be built before this target.
 * image (string, required): Specifies the URL for the container to pull.
 * env (string[], optional): Specifies environment variables that must be defined while pulling the docker image.
-* options (object, optional): Specifies the options that are generated when the target is built as a part of sub-project.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 #### 3.1.7 - docker_container()